researchstudio-sat/webofneeds/documentation/designissues/draft-stating-information-requirements.md

 Needs can declare zero or more goals in top level branches using the property `won:goal`.
 Each goal has one property `won:ShapesGraph` attached to it that defines the expected outcome data of the goal.
 Optionally each goal has another property `won:DataGraph` attached to it that defines the input data to support the satisfaction of the goal.

 The following example defines a need that offers "Taxi in Vienna" with a goal declaration to find out the pickup location of potential customers.
-In the `:sysinfo` graph the need is defined having a `won:is` top level branch that describes it for the matching.
+In the `:needGraph` graph the need is defined having a `won:is` top level branch that describes it for the matching.
 Also the need defines one goal using another top level branch element `won:goal`.

 The data graph `:service-pickup-data-graph` describes a node that should be of type `txi:callTaxiAction` and sets a default pickup time to 10 minutes from now.
 If requested the pickup time data can be overwritten by the customer, but it describes the default case where a customer usually orders a taxi and wants it immediately if no time is specified explicitly.